Luna Vujović: Early life and background

-Career

-Junior events
+Juniors

-Competing on the ITF Junior Circuit, Vujović on June 02, 2025 achieved a career-high ranking of world No. 8 in singles and doubles.
+Competing on the ITF Junior Circuit, Vujović achieved a career-high ranking of world No. 8 in singles and doubles on 2 June 2025.

 Vujović won the 2023 Wimbledon U14 singles title, defeating Hollie Smart of Great Britain in straight sets.
 Seven days later, she claimed the U14 title at the Tennis European Junior Championships, with a straight-sets victory over compatriot Dušica Popovski.

 In May 2025, Vujović won the J500 Trofeo Bonfiglio singles title.

+She reached an ITF junior combined ranking of world No. 8 on 2 June 2025.

+Professional

-2024: Senior debut and first ITF singles finals
+2024: Pro debut and first ITF singles finals

 At the age of 14, Vujović made her singles debut on the ITF World Tennis Tour at the W15 Antalya tournament.
 She won three matches in straight sets to qualify for the main draw and went on to reach the final, where she was defeated by Bulgarian player Denislava Glushkova.
 During 2024, Vujović competed in five additional tournaments in the W15 and W75 categories.
 She replicated her debut success at the W15 Banja Luka tournament, reaching the final before losing to Slovenian player Živa Falkner.